huangshengbo5/FunWorld_War/参考/WarKingdoms-master/Assets/3rdParty/Bought/Hovl Studio/Toon projectiles/Demo scene/Readme.txt

 My email: gorobecn2@gmail.com

-Thank you for reading, I really appreciate it, because not everyone reads it.
+Thank you for reading, I really appreciate it.
-Please, write what you think about this asset in the Asset Store page ^^
+Please rate this asset in the Asset Store ^^